heupr/core/models/README.md

 All **back-end logic** powering the Heupr&trade; project is stored in this directory.
 Each model is separated into a unique directory which is titled the name of the given model.
-In addition to necessary code assets, these directories will contain the necessary READMEs, documentation, and resource references regarding the project.
+In addition to necessary code assets, these directories will contain the necessary documentation and resource references regarding the project.

 **Global assets** that are common across all / most models are stored in separate files / directories  within the `models/` directory.
 Several of the